gregology/gregology.github.io/timeline.md

 ## 1989

 🖥 Started using our family computer, an Amstrad CPC
+🐈 Adopted our tabby cat Abby

 ### November